stoptime/twop-1-pager/README.md

 # The TWOP 1 Pager

+## TWOP's Brilliant But Cancelled archives appear to be gone now - there is no functioning site and I've taken my scraper down :(

 <img align="right" src="src/static/img/twop-24.png" width="250">

 Pick a review, any review: http://www.brilliantbutcancelled.com/shows and plug it into https://twop1pager.com - and it will parse it down to 1 page and display a much nicer version.